sveltevietnam/sveltevietnam.dev/CONTRIBUTING.md

 Thank you for stopping by. [svelte-vietnam][github] welcomes and appreciates your contribution.

+There are a couple of ways that you can start contributing to the Svelte Vietnam project today.

+## [Svelte Vietnam Discord][sveltevietnam.discord]

+[Discord][sveltevietnam.discord] is our primary communication channel.
+Say hello, participate in conversations, get help, help others, and give feedbacks to administrators.

-## Content
+## Translations

-Share your ideas and experience with the community and beyond by writing blog posts or link your existing blog posts to _sveltevietnam.dev_.
-Use [github issue templates](https://github.com/sveltevietnam/sveltevietnam.dev/issues/new/choose) or take a look at [DEV_BLOG_POST] to get started.
+There is an ongoing effort to translate Svelte sites ([svelte.dev](https://svelte.dev), [kit.svelte.dev](https://kit.svelte.dev/), [learn.svelte.dev]) to Vietnamese.
+You can:

+- contribute translation to [learn.sveltevietnam.dev](https://github.com/sveltevietnam/learn.svelte.dev/issues/1), our forked version of [learn.svelte.dev],
+- join the [Svelte Vietnam Discord][sveltevietnam.discord] and participate in the `#translation` channel,
+- provide your feedback and ideas in the original issue #149.

+> [!NOTE]
+> Currently we are only focusing on translating [learn.svelte.dev] first because its repo is isolated from the others, making it easy to manage, sync, and deploy.

+## The [Svelte Vietnam Blog][sveltevietnam.blog]

+Submit your blog post or link a post you already published somewhere.
+This is a great way to contribute and at, the same time, express yourself and share your ideas and experience with the community.

+- Learn more by visiting the [Svelte Vietnam Blog][sveltevietnam.blog].
+- Join the `#blog` channel in [Discord][sveltevietnam.discord] for further discussion.

-## Reporting Issues
+## Issues

+> [!IMPORTANT]
-Before opening a new issue, [first search for existing issues][github.issues] to avoid duplications.
+> Before opening a new issue, [first search for existing issues][github.issues.open] to avoid duplications.
 When you start working on an issue, make sure you are asked to be assigned to it.

 ### Bug Report